Aminocd/slate/source/index.html.md

-amount-of-last-private-tx | The amount, in atomic units, that was transferred in the last transaction to/from the logged-in user's private holding of the specified currency timedate-of-last-public-tx | The date when the last transaction in the logged-in user's public holding of the specified currency took place amount-of-last-public-tx | The amount, in atomic units, that was transferred in the last transaction to/from the logged-in user's public holding of the specified currency
+amount-of-last-private-tx | The amount, in atomic units, that was transferred in the last transaction to/from the logged-in user's private holding of the specified currency timedate-of-last-public-tx | The date when the last transaction in the logged-in user's public holding of the specified currency took place amount-of-last-public-tx | The amount, in atomic units, that was transferred in the last transaction to/from the logged-in user's public holding of the specified currency private-burn-amount-atomic | The amount, in atomic units, that was burned in the logged-in user's private holding of the specified currency public-burn-amount-atomic | The amount, in atomic units, that was burned in the logged-in user's public holding of the specified currency total-burn-amount-atomic | The total amount, in atomic units, that was burned in the logged-in user's public and private holdings of the specified currency

 ## List Currencies